 I believe in equality, which I understand as equal rights, opportunity, cultivation and human value (and not as sameness of sexes).
 This is the basic perception called humanism, and I see myself as a humanist.
 Feminists often attempt to argue that feminism is just the belief in equality for all – that is, they attempt to say that feminism is humanism.
 This is a mistake, and if men and women won’t be able to realize where the mistake lies and how to point it out, none will be able to achieve well-being, because the mistake goes down to the replacement of rights for all with a perspective that requires society to understand “equality” as rights to only part of humanity.
 That is, the following discussion is about essence, and not about words or names.

-To hide this contradiction between feminism and humanism, feminists have no other choice but applying two rationalizations.
+To hide this contradiction between feminism and humanism, feminists have no other choice but to apply two rationalizations.
 Firstly, to argue that women are never violent or “very rarely”.
-This is said by feminists because they assume, not necessarily explicitly, that if they can believe that women are never violent then even if feminism is nationalism it “won’t make a difference”, because there will be no instances when feminists support injustice by siding with “the nation” instead of with equality – as women simply never hurt someone from the other sex.
-Because of the refuting data showing that women do anything that men do and in some areas nearly in similar rates (as presented from time to time in this blog), feminists are constantly in struggle of keeping the idea that women never hurt men or boys believable.
-As a result they need to apply a second rationalization – that whenever a woman does hurt a man or a boy, it’s justifiable.
-And feminists would go to great lengths to describe a female perpetrator as the victim, to maintain, ultimately, their belief that they can be nationalists (of sex-nationalism) and yet not the anti-humanists that nationalists often are (if all women who do hurt someone from the other sex can be presented as only exhibiting “reactive” violence – including in “reacting” in adulthood to events that occurred decades earlier in childhood with people completely unrelated to the present incident – then feminists can retain the belief that they can be sex-nationalists without it causing them to support inequality – that is, to prefer the “nation” over equality).
-If no means of describing a female perpetrator as a victim is available, feminists would finally resort to describing her actions as justifiable “globally”, “holistically”, as part of a general existential conflict between women and men, which would be the very same response of a nationalist.
+This is said because feminists assume, not necessarily explicitly, that if they can believe that women are seldomly violent, then even if feminism is nationalism, “it won’t make a difference” because there will be no instances where feminists support injustice by siding with “the nation” instead of with equality.
+Because of the refuting data showing that women do anything that men do and in some areas nearly in similar rates (as presented from time to time in this blog), feminists are struggling to keep the idea that women never hurt men or boys believable.
+As a result, they need to apply a second rationalization: that whenever a woman does hurt a man or a boy, it’s justifiable.
+And feminists will go through great lengths to describe a female perpetrator as the victim, to perserve, ultimately, their belief that they can be nationalists of sex-nationalism without being the anti-humanists that nationalists typically are.
+If all women who do hurt someone from the other sex can be presented as only exhibiting “reactive” violence (including in “reacting” in adulthood to events that occurred decades earlier in childhood with people completely unrelated to the present incident), then feminists can retain their belief that their sex-nationalism is not anti-humanistic.
+When no means of describing a female perpetrator as a victim is available, feminists would finally resort to describing her actions as justifiable “globally”, “holistically”, as part of a general existential conflict between women and men, which would be the very same response of a nationalist.

-On their way to continue disguising nationalism as humanism, feminists are left with no other choice but legitimizing female violence and crimes, hiding perpetrators, suppressing data, and silencing victims, because without all that it will be evident that when a feminist has to apply humanism, she always chooses nationalism – the rights of all humans do not concern her, but only the arbitrary classification of individuals into what she sees as “her group” and “the group of others”, as a nationalist.
+On their way to continue disguising nationalism as humanism, feminists are left with no other choice but legitimizing female violence and crimes, hiding perpetrators, suppressing data, and silencing victims, because without all this it would become evident that when a feminist has to apply humanism, the rights of all do not concern her, only the arbitrary classification of individuals into what she regards as “her group” and “the group of others”, like all nationalists.

-We see then, that by being in fact sex-nationalism but pretending to be first a part of humanism and then humanism itself – all of humanism – eventually being seen as the universal framework for equality and rights for all, feminism, becomes the very denial of the humanity of half of humanity; it becomes, a severe form of chauvinism.
-If it was still defining itself as “a party”, within “a larger framework called humanism”, then it could still attempt to disguise sex-nationalism as “part of” universal humanism.
-But once a party concerned only with the rights of half of humanity demands to be accepted as the holistic framework for human rights and is accepted as such – this demand by feminists has been indeed accepted by nearly all the institutions of humanism including the UN and its agencies, international human rights organizations, the civil rights organizations that stemmed from the civil rights movement, and countries’ legal and educational systems – then half of humanity is left out of what is now seen as the only and universal framework of equality.
+We see then, that by being in fact sex-nationalism but pretending to be first part of humanism and then humanism itself, and eventually being accepted as the universal and singular framework for equality and rights, feminism, becomes the very denial of the humanity of half of humanity.
+It becomes a severe form of chauvinism.
+Had it still defined itself as “a party”, within “a larger framework called humanism”, then it could still attempt to disguise sex-nationalism as “part of” universal humanism.
+But once a party concerned only with the rights of half of humanity demands to be accepted and is accepted as the holistic framework for rights – and this demand of feminists has indeed been granted by nearly all of the institutions of humanism, including the UN, its agencies, international human rights organizations, the civil rights organizations that evolved out of the civil rights movement, and countries’ legal and educational systems – then half of humanity is left outside of what is now the only and universal framework for protection of rights and equality.

 Photo by Jonas Jacobsson on Unsplash